PROVENCE & LANGUEDOC-ROUSSILLON

 Driving.
 Speeds were much lower with only a few fast drivers in the left lane.
 In fact, almost no one is in the left lane.
 French drivers pass and then immediately return to the other lanes.
 They are more courteous and less impatient than the Italians.

 More McDonalds.
 When I drove into the large lot in Aix-Province, I had to wait for parking.
-There were 45 cars parked and the McDrive so busy, there were two women outside taking orders.
+There were 45 cars parked and the McDrive busy, and there were two women outside taking orders.
 So much for the world-famous French cuisine.
 The crowd was mostly 20-somethings with no families with their rambunctious children (as opposed to Italy where there are always lots of families).

 I virtually never eat at McDonald’s when in Canada as there are so much better burger choices.
 As in most countries, the McDonald’s menus vary tremendously (the most radicle is India with no beef).
 All ordering is from large digital kiosks (do these exist in Canada?).
 The very complicated menu had tons of choices and I recognized no names other than Big Mac.
 Besides sundaes (2.4€), there are parfaits (3.7€).